 Frances Hodgson Burnett

-Renowned frontiersman, soldier and, eventually, folk hero, who later served in Congress; traveled to Texas to fight in the Texas Revolution and died at the Alamo.
+Renowned frontiersman and soldier, eventually, folk hero, who later served in Congress, traveled to Texas to fight in the Texas Revolution and died at the Alamo.
+His birthplace, childhood home and last home are all preserved in Tennessee.

 Born near Bakerville and educated at Dickson College, she was the first woman elected to the U.S. Senate.
 Appointed to finish her late husband’s term, she was later elected, by a landslide, to a full term‚ twice.
 She became the first woman to preside over the Senate, the first to chair a committee and the first, in 1943, to co-sponsor the Equal Rights Amendment.
 When asked why she did not speak more in the Senate, “Silent Hattie” said she hated “to take a minute away from the men.
 The poor dears love it so.”